Version

 - | The deploy target |

-In order to pass runtime information about the current operation, plugins can set properties on the context
+In order to pass runtime information about the current operation, plugins can set properties on the context object for later use by themselves or for another plugin.

 They do this by simply returning a simple hash from their hooks.